Are we neurotic shelf-worn little gods?

 “It would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased” (C. S. Lewis, The Weight of Glory).

 “If we find ourselves with a desire that nothing in this world can satisfy, the most probable explanation is that we were made for another world” (C. S. Lewis).

-Faith in Jesus Christ is not merely an agreement with facts about God and Jesus.
+Faith is not only an agreement with facts about God and Jesus.
 It’s a matter of appetite and longing; hunger and thirst; satisfaction and fulfillment in the One who is the bread of life.
-It’s a satisfaction of our deepest longings and needs.
+Faith involves satisfaction of our deepest longings and needs.

-We can taste and see that the Lord is good, but we must repeatedly return to the same source in our hungering and thirsting.
+We can taste and see that the Lord is good, but we must repeatedly return to Him in with our hunger and thirst.

-- The Psalmist said to God, “You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand” (Psalm 16:11).
+- “You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand” (Psalm 16:11).

 - “As a deer pants for flowing streams, so pants my soul for you, O God.
 My soul thirsts for God, for the living God” (Psalm 42:1-2).

 - “Whom have I in heaven but you?
 And earth has nothing I desire besides you.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever” (Psalm 73:25-26).